 9. Categories of Abuse:

 Children First: National Guidance for the Protection and Welfare of Children 2017 (ROI) defines four categories of abuse: neglect, emotional abuse, physical abuse and sexual abuse.
+These 4 types of abuse are consistent with those in the UK (with minor wording changes to definitions).
+But in Northern Ireland there has been an additional category of abuse known as Exploitation.
 A child/young person may be subjected to one or more forms of abuse at any given time.

 When working with children/young people it is important to be aware of the four categories of abuse these are as follows: